BACHELOR OF SCIENCE IN NURSING - ACCELERATED OPTION (BSN/AO)

 The Accelerated Option (AO) program is designed for students who already have a bachelor's degree or higher in a non-nursing field and wish to pursue a career in professional nursing.
 Our rapid-paced, high quality AO program is delivered over four semesters and begins in the spring each year.
 Small class sizes allow for more interaction between students and their professors throughout this rigorous course of study.

 Our program is competitively priced to meet the needs of the second-degree seeking students.
-Tuition is $7000 per semester + $500 lab and technology fee.
-Additionally, CNHS to College of Nursing and Health Sciences is pleased to offer a wide variety of privately funded scholarships, in both spring and fall, which can help AO students offset out-of-pocket expenses.
+Tuition is $7000 per semester + $50 per credit/per semester nursing program resources fee.
+Additionally, the College of Nursing and Health Sciences is pleased to offer a wide variety of privately funded scholarships, in both spring and fall, which can help AO students offset out-of-pocket expenses.

 - Small class sizes